Shreya-7/Shreya-7/README.md

-I'm pursuing a Bachelor of Technology degree in Computer Science & Engineering.
+Graduated in 2021 with a Bachelor of Technology degree in Computer Science & Engineering.
 If I could describe myself in emojis, it would be 💻🎸📑🎨🎮
-🔭 **I’m currently working on** Web Programming in Python and JavaScript (CS50W)
+🔭 **I’m currently working on** Making Discord bots using discord.js!

 ***

 ### Technologies I Love 🤖🌱
 * **Front-end Development** using HTML, CSS, JavaScript, Bootstrap and a little bit of SASS 😉
-* **Back-end Development** using Django, Flask, JSP, MongoDB and MySQL
+* **Back-end Development** using Django, Flask, Spring Boot, Go
+* **Persistence** using PostgreSQL, MongoDB
 * **Programming** in Python3, Java, C